Academic Integrity Policy

 Institutional Response & Community Standards

 Because the Bates community is deeply committed to academic integrity, faculty are expected to report to the Office of Community Standards all instances of suspected plagiarism and cheating.
 For instances of misuse of sources, the instructor may choose to work with the student directly or contact the Office of Community Standards for guidance.
-In all cases, the instructor may also require the student to meet with Writing at Bates staff or other support staff for additional instruction.
+In all cases, the instructor may also require the student to meet with Student Academic Support Center staff or other support staff for additional instruction.

 After faculty report a student for a suspected violation, the Office of Community Standards investigates.
 If there is sufficient evidence of academic misconduct, the Office of Community Standards will require a meeting with a college judicial officer where the sanctions may include: a warning, referral to academic support resources, probation, or a referral to the Student Conduct Committee where penalties of suspension and expulsion are considered.